 How Understanding the Legacy of the Land and Its Complex History Informs Park Design

-Learn what the design team discovered during extensive research in planning the future Thomas Marcuccilli Nature Park, in Carmel, Indiana.
+Learn what the design team discovered during extensive research in planning the future Thomas Marcuccilli Nature Park, in Carmel, IN.

 The future 63-acre Thomas Marcuccilli Nature Park (TMNP) in Carmel, Indiana will be an integral part of the Hamilton County South River District, connecting at least three parks to Conner Prairie, a nationally renowned living history museum and Smithsonian affiliate, via the White River Greenway.
 MKSK consulted with Carmel Clay Parks & Recreation (CCPR) to develop a master plan which will guide the future development of TMNP sensitively and intentionally to provide access and engagement with the land while minimizing disturbance to the ground, habitat, and surrounding neighborhood.